pressure679/AI-LSTM-PPO-Crypto-Bybit-Investor/README.md

 - Training is **thread-safe** and supports multi-symbol backtesting.
 - In training it went from $1000 to $80k to $5+ million in 3 months.
 - You can skip training by setting train = False in the main function if you already trained the bot.
-- I am currently testing it in ByBit demo mode, so if you want to disable that you comment out demo=True in the session call just above the main function.

 ---